-Figure 9.54 compares key indicators from the previous Thembisa provincial modelling report (version 4.4) to the results from the updated analysis (version 4.5), as presented in this report.
-For the sake of comparison, we have focused on estimates in 2020 (or the 2019-20 projection year), to limit the potential effect of new programme data that were not available at the time of the previous round of estimates.
-Estimates of adult HIV incidence in adults (15-49) are mostly not significantly different from those estimated previously, although in most provinces (with the exception of Gauteng and Western Cape), version 4.5 gives slightly higher estimates of HIV incidence than version 4.4.
-Consistent with this, the new estimates of HIV prevalence in the 15-49 age group are mostly higher than in version 4.4 (panel b).
-It is worth noting that version 4.4 prevalence estimates were mostly lower than in version 4.3, and thus the new model estimates (version 4.5) are more in line with version 4.3.
-Thembisa 4.5 estimates of HIV prevalence in children are mostly similar to those in Thembisa 4.4 except in Free State (where it is again worth noting that the new estimates are more in line with version 4.3) and Limpopo (where the new model estimates are significantly lower than those in version 4.4).
+Figure 9.55 compares key indicators from the previous Thembisa provincial modelling report (version 4.5) to the results from the updated analysis (version 4.6), as presented in this report.
+Although most comparisons are for 2022 (or the 2021-22 projection year), comparisons of treatment cascade indicators are only for 2021, to limit the potential effect of new programme data that were not available at the time of the previous round of estimates.
+Estimates of HIV incidence in adults (15-49) are mostly lower than those estimated previously, in line with national results (which is probably due to the assumption of declining HIV virulence over time in version 4.6).
+In Northern Cape, North West and Western Cape, estimates of HIV incidence are significantly lower than estimated previously; in the Northern Cape and North West, a likely explanation is that the 2022 antenatal survey prevalence estimate was lower than the model had previously predicted, and so the inclusion of the more recent survey data led to a slight downward revision in prevalence and incidence.
+In the Western Cape, the downward revision in incidence is more likely to be a reflection of the change in calibration methodology (which allows for an earlier emergence of HIV incidence in Western Cape as well as an earlier decline in incidence).
+Consistent with the incidence differences, the new estimates of HIV prevalence in the 15-49 age group are mostly lower than in version 4.5 (panel b).
+Thembisa 4.6 estimates of HIV prevalence in children are mostly similar to those in Thembisa 4.6 except in Western Cape (where version 4.6 produces substantially lower prevalence estimates).

-The new model estimates levels of ART coverage in 2020 tend to be close to those estimated by the previous model in most provinces (panel d).
-There is also similarity between versions 4.4 and 4.5 when ART coverage estimates are disaggregated by sex (panels e and f).
-In most provinces, estimates of the ART coverage in children are slightly higher than those estimated previously (panel g), except in the case of Free State (due to the increase in paediatric prevalence shown in panel c).
-Finally, estimates of viral suppression are consistently lower than those estimated previously (panel h), which is probably because we have assumed a slower rollout of dolutegravir, and also because the changes to the modelling of ART initiation after re-diagnosis mean that relatively more ART patients start ART at low CD4 counts (when there is a lower chance of virological suppression being achieved).
+The new model estimates levels of ART coverage in 2021 tend to be close to those estimated by the previous model in most provinces, although in some provinces (KwaZulu-Natal, Northern Cape and Western Cape) coverage is higher than estimated previously because HIV prevalence has decreased (panel d).
+Another reason why ART coverage tends to be higher in version 4.6 is that at the time the version 4.5 estimates were produced, we did not have provincial data on the numbers of cash-paying ART patients (private-sector ART patients who are not medical scheme members) - these numbers have been included in version 4.6.
+Similar comments apply when ART coverage estimates are disaggregated by sex (panels e and f).
+In most provinces, estimates of the ART coverage in children are similar to those estimated previously (panel g), except in the case of Western Cape (due to the decrease in paediatric prevalence shown in panel c).
+Finally, estimates of viral suppression are similar to those estimated previously (panel h).